fschlz/fschlz/README.md

 ## 🤖 Tech

-My main gig is Python + SQL but I am also learning more about web-technologies to become a full stack dev.
+My main languages are Python + SQL and I am learning more about web-technologies and infrastructure to become a ML Engineer.
-At the moment I am focused on learning Flask, as a web dev tool.
-Besides the mentioned languages I also have initial exposure to Java, JavaScript, Scala and Julia.
+Besides the mentioned languages I also have initial exposure to a couple others like Java, JavaScript, Scala and Go.

 ## 🎓 Academia

 I'm not native to CS, as my background is in Economics & Business Administrations.
-However, I'm stepping up my engineering game by doing a Master's degree (part-time) in Data Science at Uni Mannheim & University of Applied Sciences Albstadt-Sigmaringen.
+However, I'm stepping up my engineering game by doing a Master's degree (extra-occupational) in Data Science at Uni Mannheim & University of Applied Sciences Albstadt-Sigmaringen.

 ## ☕️🌲 Leisure

-- Apart from coding I love specialty coffee (Ethiopian & Costa Rica 👌🏼) and being outdoors.
+Apart from coding I love specialty coffee (Ethiopian & Costa Rica 👌🏼) and being outdoors.
 I run, I hike, I climb.

 ## 📞 Contact